bsnichols/GAGA/README.md

     * DirectionsAC_AT2018 in the .tsv format, with the prefix 'directions_'
     * Ath_Mapping in the .tsv format, with the prefix 'mapping_'

+The folder should also contain ```gapit.functions.txt``` which hosts the functions required for GAPIT to run.

 Take a look at the demo data in this repo for how to name and format your data.
+It will need to be unzipped locally.

 When you open up GAGA.R, there are six variables you will need to manually set before running the pipeline. ```setwd()``` on line 10 requires you to put the path to the directory containing GAGA.R and the data files listed above.